 's entrance on your left.

 Once you're done with Hillside

-(you'll end up where you originally entered), ride down Bill Riley Trail and around to the Walnut Creek Trail (you can take the short-cut through the woods and over the rail-road track - it's off to the right south of the parking lot, and bisects near where you crossed the creek).
+(you'll end up where you originally entered), ride the Bill Riley Trail down and around to the Walnut Creek Trail (you can take the short-cut through the woods and over the rail-road track - it's off to the right south of the parking lot, and bisects near where you crossed the creek).

 When the Walnut Creek Trail reaches North Valley Drive (Walnut Creek will be on your left), turn left (south) over Walnut Creek.
 Make a left onto the levee path.
-From the levee (or the singletrack that runs along the creek), look for Denman's Woods
+From the levee (or the singletrack that runs along the creek), look for the Denman's Woods

 entrance just below the levee when the path jogs right and heads south.
 Plunge down the levee into the woods and enjoy!